Cyber-Syntax/my-unicorn/README.md

 - **Please consider giving stars ⭐, it will help me stay motivated for learn to code.**
 - 🤯 **It is it difficult for me to stay motivated while writing scripts and learning coding**

+# <samp>Attention<samp>
+- **Do not use without taking old version backup.** This script is in alpha version.
+Therefore, you may encounter some errors.

 ## ‎ 🦄 <samp>About my-unicorn<samp>
 - Script that downloads appimage github latest version via api.
 It also validates the file with:
     - 🛠️ Tested;